Collin Morikawa birdies the 18th to win Pebble Beach and end more than 2-year drought

 Moments later, Morikawa holed a 30-foot birdie putt on the 15th to take the lead.
 He followed with a 6-iron into 8 feet for another birdie.
 But a bogey on the par-3 17th — his tee shot was dangerously close to the ocean left of the green — and Lee finishing birdie-birdie for a 65, created another tie.

-“I paced all the way to the ocean 10 times.
-I just had to keep moving,” Morikawa said.
-“These long breaks, they're not good for anyone to stand still.
-I was able to pull off a great 4-iron, and man, I need a drink.”
+“I was able to pull off a great 4-iron,” he said.
+"And man, I need a drink.”

-His 4-iron started over a portion of the water and the wind sent it to the right collar.
-Morikawa putted that down to a foot.
-Straka made a 10-foot eagle putt for a 68 before Morikawa tapped in.

 Akshay Bhatia, the 54-hole leader by two shots, made only two birdies over his last 29 holes.
 He fell out of the lead after four holes and never caught up, closing with a 72 to finish three back.